zhbhun/frontend-learning/README.md

 - [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
 - [FrontEndCollection](https://github.com/cheatsheet1999/FrontEndCollection)
 - [learn-anything](https://github.com/learn-anything/learn-anything)
+- [20minJS](https://podcast.20minjs.com/) - A podcast covering the JavaScript language and more broadly web and frontend technologies, with guests from the open-source community.
+Hosted by OpenReplay, an open-source session replay tool for developers.

 ## 会议